Complete Troubleshooting Guide

 |---|---|

 | Hose length | Use just enough hose to reach the furthest corner plus one extra length.
 Too much hose creates drag and tangles.
-Too little restricts coverage.
-As a guide: measure from the skimmer box to the furthest corner, then add one additional length. |
+Too little restricts coverage. |

 | Connections | Ensure all hose lengths are securely pushed together.
 Loose connections let air in and break suction.
 Give each joint a firm twist and push. |

-| Hose condition | Inspect all hoses for splits, holes, or kinks.
+| Hose condition | Inspect all hoses for splits, cracks, pinholes, or loose cuffs.
 Run your hand along the entire length.
 Even small splits can cause major performance loss.
 Pay special attention to sections that float near the surface (UV damage). |

 | Water fill | The hose must be completely full of water.
 Submerge the entire hose before connecting to the skimmer.
 Air in the hose equals no suction.
 Hold the hose vertically underwater until all bubbles stop. |